andres-fr/python3-template/README.md

 ### From CLI:

-The Python script provided follows closely what a CLI user would do with the following bash script:
+The Python script provided follows closely what a CLI user would do with something like the following bash script:

 ```
 # usage example: ./make_sphinx_docs "compuglobalhypermeganet" "Homer Simpson"
-# FOR THE MOMENT ONLY CALLABLE FROM REPO ROOT
+# ONLY CALLABLE FROM REPO ROOT

 PACKAGE_NAME=$1
 AUTHOR=$2